-Table 13-9 File and folder list URI parameters (continued)
+Table 13-9 File and folder list URI parameters

-URI parameter Description onlyLatest If True, show only the latest version of a file if multiple versions exist.
-If False, show all versions of a file if multiple versions exist.
-The default is False. resetFilter Any non-null value for resetFilter causes the filter to return to its original state.
-Users can reset the filter by choosing the Default button on the listing page. showDocument If True, show all viewable documents.
-If False, do not show viewable documents.
-The default is True. showExecutables If True, show all report executables.
-If False, do not show report executables.
-The default is True. showFolders If True, show all folders.
-If False, do not show folders.
-The default is True.
+URI parameter Description filter The filter specifying the file and folder names to list.
+Filter is a string.
+The default is "". folder The folder for which to list the contents.
+Folder name is a string.
+If no folder is specified, list uses the last working folder known for the session if cookies are enabled.
+If cookies are not enabled, list uses the user's home folder as specified in the user settings. onlyLatest If true, show only the latest version of a file if multiple versions exist.
+If false, show all versions of a file if multiple versions exist.
+The default is false. resetFilter Any non-null value for resetFilter causes the filter to return to its original state.
+Users can reset the filter by choosing the Default button on the listing page. showDocument If true, show all viewable documents.
+If false, do not show viewable documents.
+The default is true. showExecutables If true, show all report executables.
+If false, do not show report executables.
+The default is true. showFolders If true, show all folders.
+If false, do not show folders.
+The default is true.

-Used by Not applicable.
+Not applicable.